PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: PaTAS For Neural Networks

-To address the above challenges, we introduce the \emph{Parallel Trust Assessment System (PaTAS)}, a framework designed to systematically propagate trust assessments through a neural network.
+To address the previous challenges, we introduce the \emph{Parallel Trust Assessment System (PaTAS)}, a framework designed to systematically propagate trust assessments through a neural network.
 PaTAS operates in parallel with the standard neural architecture and maintains a corresponding structure that mirrors the network’s topology.
-It enables the computation of trust in the output by integrating two key sources: \begin{enumerate} \item the trust in the input features at inference time, and \item the trust in the parameters, derived from the training dataset using a trust assessment function.
-This includes both the trust in the input features of the training samples and the trust in the corresponding labels. \end{enumerate}
+It enables the computation of trust in the output by integrating two key sources: \begin{enumerate} \item the trust in the input features at inference time, and \item the trust in the parameters, derived from the training dataset trustworthiness calculated using a trust assessment function.
+This includes both the trust in the input features of the training samples and the trust in the labels. \end{enumerate} To extend the trust-propagation principles introduced for the perceptron in the previous section, PaTAS organizes its Trust Nodes into a structure that mirrors the full neural network.
+Each neuron is associated with a corresponding Trust Node, and these nodes are connected according to the network’s topology.
+This generalization forms what we refer to as a Trust Nodes Network (TNN). \begin{definition}[Trust Nodes Network] The \emph{Trust Nodes Network} is a structured composition of Trust Nodes, where each Trust Node corresponds to a neuron in the underlying neural network.
+This network mirrors the architecture of the neural model and is responsible for propagating trust values across layers.
+The Trust Nodes Network computes trust assessments at each stage of inference by applying trust-specific reasoning operations aligned with the neural computation flow. \end{definition}